michelou/graalvm-examples/RESOURCES.md

 ### <span id="sulong-talks">Talks</span>

-- [Sulonng: An experience report of using the "other end" of LLVM in GraalVM](https://llvm.org/devmtg/2019-04/talks.html#Talk_13) by Roland Schatz and Josef Eisl, 2019 European LLVM Developers Meeting, 2019.
+- [Sulong: An experience report of using the "other end" of LLVM in GraalVM](https://llvm.org/devmtg/2019-04/talks.html#Talk_13) by Roland Schatz and Josef Eisl, 2019 European LLVM Developers Meeting, 2019.
 <!--
 ## Footnotes